Vomiting - What you need to know

 - Pain in the chest

 Self-care: Stay hydrated and eat small quantities of food.
-You can eat non-greasy foodstuff, crackers, ginger ale, etc. Little quantities of clear, non-acidic juice can help.
+Non-greasy foods are suggested, as well as small quantities of clear, non-acidic juices.

-Specialist: A medical professional must be consulted if the vomiting continues and headaches and abdominal pains are experienced.
-A doctor should be contacted immediately if there are spots of blood or matters that resemble coffee grounds, or if vomiting happens after an injury, especially an injury to the head.
-If the vomiting continues over a period of days, it is best to meet with a doctor to find the underlying problem.
-At mfine different areas of health issues are dealt with and you can choose the perfect treatment programme according to your needs.
+Medications: A medical professional must be consulted if the vomiting continues and headaches and abdominal pains are experienced.
+A doctor should be contacted immediately if there are spots of blood or matters that resemble coffee grounds, or if vomiting happens after an injury - especially an injury to the head.